IBM/python-ubi-openshift/README.md

 ### 2. Build and run a docker image locally

-We showcase this method, by using the RedHat `Universal Base Image` (UBI)
+We showcase this method, by using the UBI.

 ## What is UBI?